MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/MPOS-or-CPOS.md

 2.	**Connectivity** - Network availability (WAN and LAN) is a major factor that needs careful considerations.
 The cost and simplicity benefits of a zero footprint, cloud hosted solution, are completely lost if system is not available for business-critical processes.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unless the connectivity for a given device is extremely dependable and resilient, or the retail can accept a certain amount of down time, it is recommended to either:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unless the connectivity for a given device is extremely dependable and resilient, or the retailer can accept a certain amount of down time, it is recommended to either:

-* Utilize Retail Modern POS on Windows with offline enabled
+* Utilize Retail Modern POS on Windows - with offline enabled
 * Deploy a Retail Store Scale Unit on premises

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It should also be noted that these options are not mutually exclusive.
 For the most reliable topology, retailers can deploy a local RSSU reducing the dependency on internet connectivity or Azure availability and offline enabled POS registers should there be an issue with the local server or network.